gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 Dependency resolution selects the best binary from each dependency for the target platform.

 ## Feature: Dependency resolution for native components

+## Feature: Build user views the dependencies for the native components of a project

 # Open issues and Later work